 ACC’s Anticoagulation Initiative is a comprehensive quality effort, to help facilitate a greater understanding of AFib treatments and practice patterns.
 This multidisciplinary effort addresses gaps in knowledge in order to develop processes and tools aimed at meeting guideline-recommended standards and improving quality of anticoagulation care.
 Current resources and activities include:

-- Anticoagulation Consortium Roundtable: The ACC held two interactive roundtable meetings (September 2013 and September 2014) to bring together experts from a wide range of disciplines representing nearly 30 different medical specialty societies, organizations and other stakeholders.
-The goal of the meetings was to discuss key issues in anticoagulation treatment and begin to address the gaps in care.
-(The roundtable is sponsored by Boehringer Ingelheim Pharmaceuticals, Inc., Daiichi Sankyo, Inc., and Janssen Pharmaceuticals, Inc.)
+- Anticoagulation Consortium Roundtables: The ACC convenes yearly roundtable meetings, drawing top experts from a wide range of disciplines and medical specialty societies, as well as other stakeholders, to discuss key issues in anticoagulation treatment, and strategize on future approaches to address barriers in care.
+(The Roundtables have been supported by Bristol-Myers Squibb, Boehringer Ingelheim Pharmaceuticals, Inc.; Daiichi Sankyo, Inc.; Janssen Pharmaceuticals, Inc.; Pfizer; and Portola Pharmaceuticals, Inc.)

-- Anticoagulation Management Clinical Topic Collection: An online community dedicated to anticoagulation management that features relevant news articles, case challenges, hot topics, basics of anticoagulation, interactive discussions and clinical resources.
-The objective of this community is to provide a centralized site for clinicians to find the latest clinical information and perspectives related to anticoagulation.
-(The clinical topic collection is sponsored by Daiichi Sankyo, Inc. and Janssen Pharmaceuticals, Inc.)
+- Anticoagulation Management Clinical Topic Collection: A dedicated page featuring relevant news articles, case challenges, and clinical resources to provide a centralized source for clinicians to find the latest clinical information and perspectives related to anticoagulation.

 - Anticoagulation Shared Decision Making Tool: An interactive tool that helps physicians and patients make the best decision regarding anticoagulation therapy for individual patients with AFib.